Kong/docs.konghq.com/app/_src/gateway/production/benchmark.md

 * On most VM setups, set this to `auto`.
 This is the default setting.
 This ensures that NGINX spawns one worker process for each CPU core, which is desired.
 * We recommend setting this explicitly in Kubernetes.
 Ensure CPU requests and limits for {{site.base_gateway}} match the number of workers configured in {{site.base_gateway}}.
 For example, if you configure `nginx_worker_processes=4`, you must request 4 CPUs in your pod spec.

   If you run {{site.base_gateway}} pods on Kubernetes worker nodes with n CPUs, allocate n-2 or n-1 to {{site.base_gateway}}, and configure a worker process count equal to this number.
 This ensures that any configured daemons and Kubernetes processes, like kubelet, don't contend for resources with {{site.base_gateway}}.

   Each additional worker uses additional memory, so you must ensure that {{site.base_gateway}} isn't triggering the Linux Out-of-Memory Killer.

 ### Resource contention

 **Action:** Make sure the client (like Apache JMeter or k6), {{site.base_gateway}}, and upstream servers are on different machines (VM or bare metal) and run on the same local network with low latencies.

 * Ensure that the client (like Apache JMeter or k6), {{site.base_gateway}}, and the upstream servers run on different machines (VM or bare-metal).
 If these are all running in a Kubernetes cluster, ensure that the pods for these three systems are scheduled on dedicated nodes.
-Resource contention (of CPU and network usually) between these can lead to sub-optimal performance of any system.
+Resource contention (usually CPU and network) between these can lead to suboptimal performance of any system.
 * Ensure the client, {{site.base_gateway}}, and upstream servers run on the same local network with low latencies.
 If requests between the client and {{site.base_gateway}} or {{site.base_gateway}} and the upstream server traverse the internet, then the results will contain unnecessary noise.

 ### Upstream servers maxing out